Fairchild Channel F Videocarts: Videocart-13

-Videocart 13: Robot War/Torpedo Alley is a 2D platformer released in 1977 by Fairchild.
+Videocart 13: Robot War/Torpedo Alley is a 2D game released in 1977 by Fairchild.
 Video Games in 1983 described Robot War as one of the best Channel F games, calling it "Berzerk without guns".

 Videocart-14

 Videocart-14: Sonar Search is an action video game released in 1977 by Fairchild.

 Videocart-15

 Videocart-15: Memory Match is a puzzle video game released in 1976 by Fairchild.

 Videocart-16

-Videocart-16: Dodge-It is a sports video game released in 1978 by Fairchild.
+Videocart-16: Dodge' It is a sports video game released in 1978 by Fairchild.
 The game is similar to dodge ball.
 One or two players controls a character represented by a square in a room on the screen.
-A ball controlled by the computer is then introduced into the room.
-Overtime more balls are introduced into the room.
+A ball controlled by the computer is then introduced into the room - overtime increasing in numbers.
 The objective is to not come in contact with the balls controlled by the computer.
 Different rooms in the game have different properties.
 Variables such as the size and speed of both the player controlled characters and the balls varies, as well as the size of the room.
-Video Games in 1983 described Robot War as one of the best Channel F games, calling it "simple but great".
+Video Games in 1983 described Dodge-It as "...nightmarish and marvelous".